frshwtr/katas-daily/README.md

 Daily kata practise

-## 16/8/2021 Evening
+## 17/8/2021 9am

-I think I went a bit hard on the weekend... definitely felt the dehydration this morning.
-I've recovered a little, I've had my coffee, so let's give FizzBuzz a go!
+Today I'm going to do something a bit different: FizzBuzz, but in Bash.

+I'm not the best with Bash, I intent to try this over the course of a few days and see how much I can improve my Bash knowledge.

 ### Task